ZehsTeam/Lethal-Company-TwitchChatAPI/README.md

 # TwitchChatAPI
 #### Add Twitch chat integration to your Lethal Company mods!
-Subscribe to events like Messages, Cheers, Subs, and Raids!
+Subscribe to events like Messages, Cheers, Subs, and Raids.
 No authentication required.

 #### <ins>This mod is fully client-side.</ins>